-1. Based on genetic similarity of chicken HSP60, it was found to be highly conserved among different species.

-2. The HSP60 gene might have evolved by purifying selection (dS > dN).

-3. Based on phylogenetic analysis, chicken CDS sequence is the most close to quail, ostrich, turkey, pigeon, duck and the most divergent to guinea pig.
+Based on genetic similarity of chicken HSP60, it was found to be highly conserved among different species.
+The HSP60 gene might have evolved by purifying selection (dS > dN).
+Based on phylogenetic analysis, chicken CDS sequence is the most close to quail, ostrich, turkey, pigeon, duck and the most divergent to guinea pig.

-Consent (whereever applicable)
+Consent (wherever applicable)

 Not Applicable

-Ethical approval (whereever applicable)
+Ethical approval (wherever applicable)

 “All authors hereby declare that "Principles of laboratory animal care" (NIH publication No. 85-23, revised 1985) were followed, as well as specific national laws where applicable.
 All experiments have been examined and approved by the appropriate ethics committee”